 DRBM~\cite{Larochelle2008} is a self-contained non-linear classifier, and the gradient of its discriminative objective can be explicitly computed.
 Due to the limited space, we refer the readers to \cite{Larochelle2008} for more details.
-We trained a DRBM on different large-scale multi-class datasets from LIBSVM\footnote{ \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html}} dataset collection, including \emph{connect-4}, \emph{letter}, and \emph{SensIT Vehicle acoustic}.
+We trained a DRBM on different large-scale multi-class datasets from the LIBSVM\footnote{ \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html}} dataset collection, including \emph{connect-4}, \emph{letter}, and \emph{SensIT Vehicle acoustic}.
 The detailed information of these datasets are presented in Table~\ref{tab:datasets}.

 We selected the number of hidden units using cross-validation to achieve their best results.
-Since the dimension of parameters, $N_\mathrm{d}$, is relatively high, we only used diagonal covariance matrix estimation for CCAdL to significantly reduce the computational cost, i.e. only estimating the variance along each dimension.
+Since the dimension of parameters, $N_\mathrm{d}$, is relatively high, we used only diagonal covariance matrix estimation for CCAdL to significantly reduce the computational cost, i.e. estimating the variance only along each dimension.
 The size of the subset was chosen as 500--1000 to obtain a reasonable variance estimation.
-For each dataset, we chose the first $20\%$ of the total number of passes over the entire dataset as the burn-in period, and collected the remaining samples for prediction.
+For each dataset, we chose the first $20\%$ of the total number of passes over the entire dataset as the burn-in period and collected the remaining samples for prediction.

-The error rate computed by various methods on the test set using posterior mean against number of passes over entire dataset was plotted in Figure~\ref{fig:testerror_DRBM}.
+The error rates computed by various methods on the test set using the posterior mean against the number of passes over the entire dataset were plotted in Figure~\ref{fig:testerror_DRBM}.
 It can be observed that SGHMC and SGNHT only work well with a large value of the effective friction $A$, which corresponds to a strong random walk effect and thus slows down the convergence.
 On the contrary, CCAdL works reliably (much better than the other two) in a wide range of $A$, and more importantly in the large stepsize regime, which speeds up the convergence rate in relation to the computational work performed.
-It can be easily seen that the performance of SGHMC heavily relies on using a small value of $h$ and large value of $A$, which significantly limits its usefulness in practice.
+It can be easily seen that the performance of SGHMC heavily relies on using a small value of $h$ and a large value of $A$, which significantly limits its usefulness in practice.